amadeuio/typescript-exercises/README.md

 ### Description 📚

+TypeScript is a superset of JavaScript which offers static typing for improved code quality, early error detection and enhanced maintainability and scalability.

-Exercises designed to gain familiarity with TypeScript.
+This repo contains exercises designed to gain familiarity with TypeScript.

 ### Prerequisites 🛠️